-Each title links directly to the pdf, which will either open in your browser or be downloaded for offline reading.
+Each title links directly to the pdf (where available) which will either open in your browser or be downloaded for offline reading.

 leadership, career-building I completed San Jose State's regular Leadership and Career Certificate Program with this linked capstone video project.
 The program helped me understand the core issues that brought me to urban planning, and express them in a concise 30-second "elevator pitch."

 research, legal analysis, case study In collaboration with the Mineta Transportation Institute (MTI), I wrote an analysis of the potential for Transportation Utility Fees to provide local governments with a source of revenue to fund local transportation initiatives.
 This included a legal and policy review as well as case studies from existing implementations in the US.
-I presented my findings and submitted my paper to MTI for potential inclusion in their report.
+I presented my findings and submitted my paper to MTI for potential inclusion in their final report (Nov 2021).

 research, historical analysis A crossroads from the beginning of European colonization (and likely before that as well), Detroit has always held a specific place in North American economies.
 From fur traders to steel mills to WWII manufacturing, and eventually to Motor City, moving workers around was always a priority.
 An early city plan by the famous L'Enfant created streets in the late 1880s that provided space for a public transit system that would be a political battle ground into the 1920s.